gferraro2019/duckietown_rl_course/README.md

 `./joystick_control.py`

 ## TRAINING A MODEL WITH SAC:
-The following script can run several environments in parallel and collecte experience in the same Replay Buffer
+The following script can run several environments in parallel and collect experience in the same Replay Buffer

 ### FOR A STANDARD VERSION:
 `python duckietownrl/parallel_training.py`

 ### FOR IMITATION LEARNING WITH JOYSTICK:
-To activate and desactivate the control with the joystic press the j key.
-By default the joystick is activated and you have to nove with it to collect a new experience otherwhise it returns and no step are done.
-Once you finished to manually control press the j key to let the agent training on his own.
+To activate and deactivate the joystick control, press the j key.
+By default, the joystick is activated, and you have to move with it to collect a new experience; otherwise, it returns, and no steps are done.
+Once you finish manually controlling, press the j key to let the agent train on his own.

 `python duckietownrl/parallel_training_imitation_learning.py`